-The membranes that have met these requirements are labeled as ANSI 118.10.
+The membranes that have met these requirements are labeled as ANSI 118.12.

 The Uncoupling Myth

 The powers that be in the tile industry want uncoupling membranes to be their own classification- separate from the CIS membranes.
 So this means that they will have their own tests.

-But certainly uncoupling membranes will stop cracks, right?
+Certainly uncoupling membranes will stop cracks, right?

 I’ve heard whispers of some that will pass the crack testing and others that won’t.
 But until these membranes are required to undergo industry testing we can’t be sure of how they will perform.

 How to prevent cracked tile floors?

-If you want to prevent cracks in the concrete from transferring through to your tile floor the best products are A118.10 crack isolation membranes.
-These have been tested and have the highest performance.
+If you want to prevent cracks in concrete from transferring through to your tile floor the best products on the market are A118.12 crack isolation membranes.

 Although uncoupling membranes are easily available and it seems like they would prevent cracked tile floors we can’t and shouldn’t assume that they will.